taoshidev/time-series-prediction-subnet/README.md

   <summary>What is the expected data input and output as a miner?</summary>
   <br>
   <p>
 For financial markets, the goal will be to predict the next 8 hours of closes on a 5m interval (100 closes).
-The subnet will provide the trade pair's last 25-30 days of 5m data to help achieve that goal.
-You'll likely want to incorporate additional data into your modeling techniques.
+At a minimum, you should be using OHLCV.
+You should consider using additional data sources in order to be competitive.

-    Input Features: [close_timestamp (milliseconds), close, high, low, volume] Target Feature: [close]
+    Target Feature: [close]
   </p>
 </details>